 It’s clear that this administration just does not prioritize conservation.
 Under the proposed budget, agencies that safeguard our natural resources would not have the financial resources to carry out their missions.

-League staff are still analyzing budget details for all of the agencies and programs with jurisdictions affecting water, agriculture, wildlife, and the environment – but the top-level line items make it clear that this proposal does not reflect Americans’ conservation values.
+It's clear that this proposal does not reflect Americans’ conservation values.
 The work of League members and partners to engage Congress will now take on even greater importance as we push our elected representatives to pass an alternative budget that provides sufficient funding to protect our natural resources.
 That’s a spending plan we all can agree on: Investments in conservation, clean air, and clean water are investments in public health, outdoor recreation, and the economy.